adner/adner.github.io/_posts/2025-12-16-dynamic-mcp-servers.markdown

 Enter the authorization URL and the token URL (if you want to know how to get these URLs using MCP Inspector, check out [this blog post](https://nullpointer.se/agent-365-mcp-servers-part-1.html)).

 - The *Refresh URL* can be set to the same URL as the *Token URL Template*.
-- The `ea9ffc3e-8a23-4a7d-836d-234d7c7565c1/.default` scope is a blanket request to get all scopes that we previously defined for our App Registration (we only added - the `McpServers.DataverseCustom.All` scope, which is the one that is needed here, but `.default` is a shorthand for getting all of them).
+- The `ea9ffc3e-8a23-4a7d-836d-234d7c7565c1/.default` scope is a blanket request to get all scopes that we previously defined for our App Registration (we only added one - the `McpServers.DataverseCustom.All` scope, which is the one that is needed here, but `.default` is a shorthand for getting all of them).
 - The GUID `ea9ffc3e-8a23-4a7d-836d-234d7c7565c1` is simply the ID of the `Agent 365 Tools` application, which we added as an API permission to our app registration earlier.

 ![alt text](/images/251216/image-14.png)